Myshgithub/Generative-Adversarial-Networks-GANs-/README.md

 -GANForMNIST.py: Is an example, Using the famous MNIST dataset to produce a clone of a random digit: For Higher Versions that Leaky Relu Function is ready to use

--Demistifying GANs in TensorFlow 2.0: Copy_of_Copy_of_GAN.ipynb, DemistifyingGANs
+-Demistifying GANs in TensorFlow 2.0: Copy_of_Copy_of_GAN.ipynb, DemistifyingGANs, Copy_of_GAN.ipynb (Save Generated Images in a Folder)

 Deep Learning and Computer Vision A-Z™: OpenCV, SSD & GANs